 While you’re here, check out the rest of our How to Become a Track Star series, where we cover the pros and cons of four popular tracking methods for affiliate programs and performance marketing campaigns.

 - Part 4: Clickless Tracking

-If you’re ready to get your own affiliate program started, request a demo of the TUNE Partner Marketing Platform.
+If you’re ready to get your own affiliate program started, request a trial of the TUNE Partner Marketing Platform.

 Becky is the Senior Content Marketing Manager at TUNE.
 Before TUNE, she led a variety of marketing and communications projects at San Francisco startups.
 Becky received her bachelor's degree in English from Wake Forest University.
 After living nearly a decade in San Francisco and Seattle, she has returned to her home of Charleston, SC, where you can find her enjoying the sun and salt water with her family.